 What is an Operating Agreement?

-The operating agreement of an LLC is an important document that outlines all of the financial and functional rules for the LLC. it also dictates the regulations and what to do in case certain situations arise.
+The operating agreement of an LLC is an important document that outlines all the financial and functional rules for the LLC. it also dictates the regulations and what to do in case certain situations arise.
 It provides structure to govern the internal operations of the business to ensure the business owners maintain security.

 Why Do You Need an Operating Agreement?